 Our response: Create a profile for all medical and research staff that allows patients to follow their medical team and access them from their dashboard.

-Profiles for Doctors, Therapists, and Researchers confirm the human touch patients can expect in their treatment.
+Profiles for doctors, therapists, and researchers reaffirm the human touch patients can expect in their treatment.

 The new website represents what was originally 10 disparate websites joined into one.
-Despite each website needing to serve approximately six distinct audience types with massively disparate levels of education/subject matter expertise, the new site seamlessly joins each one together to accommodate different audiences.
+Despite each website needing to serve approximately six distinct audience types with massively disparate levels of education/subject matter expertise, the new site seamlessly joins them together to accommodate different audiences.

 Various stakeholders can now get the information they need all in one place, from physical therapists searching for new resources in patient treatment to PhD students researching career opportunities to discharge planners looking for where to refer a patient.

-The Shirley Ryan AbilityLab site replaces multiple websites to serve as the new, centralized and coherent experience for various stakeholders.
+The Shirley Ryan AbilityLab site replaces multiple websites to serve as a centralized and coherent experience for various stakeholders.

-The spring 2017 opening of the new hospital was coupled with the perfect digital companion.
+The spring 2017 opening of the new hospital was officially coupled with the perfect digital companion.